[.pem/.crt] Why are the extensions of certificates and private keys different?

 the extensions for those standards are .p7b and .p12.

-*Strictly speaking, there are extensions such as .pfx for PKCS#12, but we will omit them for explanation.
+*Strictly speaking, PKCS#12 also has extensions such as .pfx, but we will not explain them here.

-It is not a standard that defines certificates, but rather a data format that stores (containers) certificates.
+It is not a standard that defines certificates, but rather defines the data format for storing (container) certificates

-It is also possible to convert to PEM format etc. using OpenSSL commands.
+It is also possible to convert it to PEM format using OpenSSL commands

 .p7b

-This certificate is created using the encryption standard PKCS#7.
+This is a certificate created using the PKCS#7 encryption standard

-It is possible to combine a certificate and intermediate certificate (+ root certificate) into one.
+It is possible to combine the certificate and intermediate certificate (plus root certificate) into one

 .p12

-This certificate is created using the encryption standard PKCS#12.
+This is a certificate created using the PKCS#12 cryptographic standard

-However, it is a specification that you need to set a password before using it.
+However, you will need to set a password to use it

-It's not a big problem, but it's a little troublesome for the operator when extensions are mixed.
+It's not a big problem, but it can be a bit of a hassle for the worker when file extensions are mixed

-This is because while it is common for the person in charge of building the environment to be different from the operator,
+This is because, while it is common for the person responsible for setting up the environment and the person who operates it to be different,

-the person responsible for issuing the certificate and the person responsible for updating it may also be different.
+the person who issues the certificates and the person who updates them may also be different.

-Therefore, if the extensions are mixed, the following may occur.
+Therefore, if the file extensions are mixed, the following may occur:

-• If the extensions are different in the environment, you need to check the specified file name in conf each time.
+• If the file extensions are different in the environment, you need to check the specified file name in conf each time

 How should we respond?

-Depending on the operation, the person in charge of issuing SSL certificates may be an office worker and
+Depending on the operation, the person issuing the SSL certificate may be an office worker who

-Side note: Why are there multiple extensions in the first place?
+Aside: Why do multiple file extensions exist in the first place?

-In the first place, the extension is a name used by the software to identify the file format, and is not an absolute name.
+In the first place, extensions are names used by software to identify file formats, and are not absolute

-This is a software concept, not a data standard or specification.
+It is merely a software concept, not a data standard or specification

-the software will only interpret it as text data and open it,
+the software will simply interpret it as text data and open it, but

-which means that the JPEG data inside will change to text data.
-Not.
+the JPEG data inside will not change into text data.

-An extension is something that can be set arbitrarily so that it can be rewritten at will
+The extension can be set arbitrarily so that it can be rewritten at will

-In short, the data structure of certificates, etc. is only specified as a standard, and
+In short, the data structure of certificates and other documents is simply defined as a standard, and

-In Linux, users (humans) add extensions to file names for administrative identification and convenience.
+In Linux, it is the user (human) who adds extensions to file names for management identification and convenience

-The concept of "extension" is not absolute, and the specifications vary greatly depending on the OS.
+This is an example of how the concept of an "extension" is not absolute, and specifications vary greatly depending on the OS

 *When installing software that creates a GUI environment on Linux,